FREE Ground Shipping and USPS Priority Shipping on U.S. online orders over $30.

 Chlorella pyrenoidosa binds itself to harmful toxins in the body and, with the help of fiber, removes toxins from the system.
 It contains more protein and chlorophyll (potent antioxidants) than other plants; is high in vitamins, minerals, dietary fiber, and nucleic acids; and, the protein in pyrenoidosa includes all the essential amino acids.

-You can find Sun Chlorella in tablet, granule or liquid form over the counter in most natural health food stores.
+You can find Sun Chlorella in tablets, powder or liquid form in most natural health food stores.

 For additional information or for free sample of Sun Chlorella, please call (800) 829-2828 ext.
 2455